 New to Unitarian Universalism or the Piedmont UU Church?
 In this session, you will learn about our community of faith, hear more about Unitarian Universalism, connect with other newcomers, and learn about opportunities to develop your spirituality while serving our world.
-No need to register.
-Childcare will be available on request.

 For additional information, please contact firstname.lastname@example.org

 The Piedmont Unitarian Universalist Church nurtures the spirit, cherishes diversity, cultivates justice and radiates love.
 We have two gatherings.
 Our University Gathering and church offices are located in Charlotte, NC.
 Our Salisbury Gathering is located in Salisbury, NC.
 Visit our Directions page for details.

 Our Sunday Schedule